Don't Stop My Beautification: Production and release

 Don't Stop My Beautification is written and drawn by Mana Aizen, and was initially published by Ohzora Publishing through their digital platform Comic Wacha from April 30, 2021, to May 6, 2022; serialization resumed on January 20, 2023.
-Ohzora Publishing is also releasing the series in collected volumes, with a first digital release on February 10, 2023, and a print release planned to follow in April of the same year.
+Ohzora Publishing is also releasing the series in collected volumes, with a first digital release on February 10, 2023, followed by a print release on April 10.